akonecki/CodingProjects/ctci/iteration1/chapter2/READEME.md

 - For this implementation will do a serial pivot and the removal of duplicates will be the runner pointer done recursively.

 #### Implementation Issues
+- None

 #### Solution Points
+- There are two solutions provided,
+- one that operates on linear time linear space using a hash to check for duplicates
+- one that operates in quadratic time constant space (this is the one that is implemented).